tanakatsu/arxiv_paper_checking_bot/Readme.md

-## Arxiv paper checking bot
+## arXiv paper checking bot

-A bot watching Arxiv papers that matches your keywords.
+A bot watching arXiv papers that matches your keywords.
 When this bot find papers that matches your keywords, it can notifies via Gmail or slack.

 ### Get started (on Heroku)